Uncle Ben: Son of Spider-Man

 In The Amazing Spider-Man #498–500, Spider-Man falls through time, encountering all of his enemies from the past, and sees himself in the future.
 The future Peter Parker tells him that he should tell Mary Jane Watson and their son that he loves them every day.
 "Our son is called Ben", he says, "but it would pretty much have to be, wouldn't it?"
 However, because of the way time-travel in the Marvel universe works, this is only a potential future and not necessarily a definite one (this future being even more unlikely after the events of "One More Day").

 The Other Uncle Ben

 Like her father, Spider-Girl also has an Uncle Ben.
 However, unlike her dad, May never knew her uncle: Ben Reilly, Spider-Man's clone.
 If Spider-Girl has any children in the future, they too would have an Uncle Ben – May's baby brother.
-Ironically in the aftermath of Spider-Verse, the Earth-3145's Ben Parker himself would stay on her world, and has a chance to be his grandfather, something that the other Ben Parkers were unable to achieve on account of their deaths.
+Ironically in the aftermath of Spider-Verse, the Earth-3145's Ben Parker himself would stay on her world, and has a chance to be his great-uncle, something that the other Ben Parkers were unable to achieve on account of their deaths.